Arunachal Scouts: Bomdila incident

-Reception to the Scouts

-Following the Bomdila Police-Army incident, community organisations from West Kameng held an emergency meeting, leading them to condemn the behaviour of the scouts.
+Following the incident, community organisations from West Kameng held an emergency meeting, leading them to condemn the behaviour of the scouts.
 The Local organisations of West Kameng perceived the actions of the 2nd battalion of Arunachal scouts to be indicative of a lack of regard for the local police and administration, expressing their solidarity with the district administration and police.

 The All Arunachal Pradesh Students' Union (AAPSU) also denounced the actions of the scouts, pushing for an inquiry into the incident as well as just punishment of the perpetrators.
 Viewing their behaviour to be reflective of a disciplinary lapse, the AAPSU went further to express the fearful feelings members of the public had towards the scouts following the incident.

 In Itanagar on 6 November, various Women's associations of the West Kameng region of Arunachal Pradesh initiated a protest against the second battalion of Arunachal Scouts in Bomdila's Buddha Park, labelling their actions in Bomdila as "unruly rogue behaviour".
 The protestors believed the actions of the scouts to be evidence of a "disregard for the policewomen on duty" as well as an absence of attitudes they believed to be conducive to the operation of a disciplined armed force.
 Seeking action to rectify their perceived issues within the scouts, many protestors also took part to express their perception of being unsafe in the presence of the Arunachal Scouts.

 For almost a week, local media remained quiet on the altercation in Bomdila, Arunachal Pradesh.
 Some local news reporters fear that the events that occurred between the army and the police in Arunachal Pradesh are indicative of larger issues of animosity, suspicion and resentment between the two forces.
 Public support for the scouts as opposed to the police force has also been reported to cause stress for the IPS association and the Indian Civil and Administrative Services (ICS/AS).
 Local news outlets report support from portions of the public despite actions of the scouts and have rather been acclaimed to be acts of bravery.